Why is an information standard for fuel price signs needed in NSW?

 What fuel prices must be displayed by a service station selling four fuels or more?

-A service station must show the price of at least four fuels, being LPG, E10 and/or diesel (if these are sold), together with the top-selling fuels for that service station.
+A service station must show the price of at least four fuels, including LPG, E10 and diesel (if these are sold).